NickBansal/Bacteria-Simulation/README.md

-# Capsule CRM application
+# Bacteria Simulation
-This is my application for Capsule CRM.
-The exercise was to create 'Game of Life' style code in Javascript.
+This exercise creates 'Game of Life' code in Javascript.

 The following rules needed to be applied:
 * Any live bacteria cell with fewer than two live neighbours dies, as if caused by under-population